- Download our Moving to Chile Guide (PDF)

 Pharmacies in Chile

 Expats should be sure to note down the generic names of any prescription medication they may be taking, as brand names tend to vary from country to country.
 When travelling with prescription medication, especially in large quantities, it’s better to be safe than sorry: clearly label all medication and carry a signed doctor’s certificate and prescription.

 Health hazards in Chile

-Expats can rest assured that Chile has few health hazards, and those that are present are generally well controlled.
+Expats can rest assured that Chile has few health hazards, and those that are present are generally well-controlled.

 Pre-travel vaccinations for Chile